tamsm/aws-metabase/README.md

 for certificate creation

 #### To deploy:
-- First run` terraform apply -target=aws_s3_bucket.terraform_state` and then `terraform init` in order to initialize/create the remote backend for storing terraform state
+- First run `terraform init`
-then run `./cli.sh` in order to build and push the current Metabase docker image to the ECR repository and finally run `terraform apply` to provision the rest of resources.
+to initialize/create the remote backend for storing terraform state and then ` terraform apply` in order to provision the rest of resources.
 - a finally go to your Metabase public address (terraform output alb_public_dns)

+#### To destroy:
+- run `terraform state rm aws_s3_bucket.terraform_state aws_dynamodb_table.terraform_state_locks`
+to remove the remote state (backend) resources from state and then run `terraform destroy`

 TODO's: